Analyze surface velocities of a video with velocimetry#

 Velocimetry estimates#

 Now that we have real-world projected frames, with contrast enhanced, let’s do some velocimetry!
 For Particle Image Velocimetry, this is as simple as calling the .get_piv method on the frames.
-Again a lazy result is returned really fast.
-If you want to do the computations, you can either extract a single frame, or (as below) store the result in a nice NetCDF file.
-Note that this file can be loaded back into memory with the xarray API without any additional fuss.
-We use a delayed method for storing, just to see a progress bar.
-If you are not interested in that, you can also replace the last 3 lines by:
+We then store the result in a nice NetCDF file.
+This file can be loaded back into memory with the xarray API without any additional fuss.
+We also use our new numba engine to compute PIV (version >= 0.7.0).
+This is faster than the original openpiv engine.
+If you want to try openpiv you can do this by changing the engine.

 piv.to_netcdf("ngwerere_piv.nc")